 Overall, the results from the best response functions suggest that siblings' financial contributions are strategic complements for both migrants and non-migrants while time contributions appear to be strategic substitutes.
 In addition, the cross-effect between siblings' financial and time contributions points to substitution across siblings.
-One notable concern is that the complementarity result is being driven simply by unobserved family heterogeneity, such as would be the case if children were responding to some family-specific trait, such as a family where children who were treated better in childhood felt compelled to return the favor to their parent in old age.
+One notable concern is that the complementarity result is being driven simply by unobserved family heterogeneity, for instance if all children in a given family were treated better in childhood and felt compelled to return the favor to their parent in old age.
 While I address family-level heterogeneity below, the results above already make this simple scenario unlikely since it cannot explain why the strategic relationship between time contributions would work in the opposite direction as financial contributions.

 Instead, the distinction between the complementarity of financial contributions across siblings and the substitutability of time contributions could point to the possibility that children expect their parents will mainly consider financial contributions when they make bequest decisions at the ends of their lives.
-Although the difference in the complementarity estimates between migrants and non-migrants is not statistically significant, the fact that the magnitude is generally higher for non-migrants may reflect the fact that some fraction of migrants do not plan to return home, and thus inherently have a weaker bequest motive.
+The fact that the magnitude of complementarity is generally higher for non-migrants may reflect the fact that some fraction of migrants do not plan to return home, and thus inherently have a weaker bequest motive.
 While limited information is available regarding bequest intentions from only a small sample of elderly respondents, those who report their children will benefit upon their death are asked to specify which child will benefit the most.
 Compared with their siblings, the children who are reported to benefit the most are reported to give more in financial contributions toward their elderly parents, although the difference (around 185 pesos) is not statistically significant.
 Some may question whether it makes sense for a bequest motive to operate in relatively poor populations where parents are observed to receive financial assistance from their children.
 If parents are planning on leaving bequests to their children, couldn't they use the bequest for financing current consumption, and thus eliminate the need for financial help?
 The illiquidity of the assets available to parents provides a logical solution to this seeming paradox.
 While over 40% of parents report zero non-housing related assets, almost 84% report that the housing unit in which they reside is their own property that they either own outright or are paying off.
 At the same time, about 10% of respondents report that there is no title for the property, underscoring the likelihood that the main asset is illiquid.
 While the survey does not ask explicitly how respondents came to acquire their home, they do ask whether the property was inherited.
 Almost 20% of the respondents answering this question report that either they, their spouse, or both of them jointly inherited the property, thus alluding to the possibility that their children will potentially inherit property as well.

-Thus, there is empirical support for the proposition that a bequest motive could hold, even among a poor population.
-Nevertheless, I cannot rule out the possibility that children compete for some other reward, such as affection or admiration from their parents, who may more readily acknowledge financial contributions if they are particularly poor.
+Of course, the value of the land is still open to question, and a bequest motive would certainly be a more convincing explanation if the potential inheritance were more valuable.
+A related concern is that land which is illiquid may be of even less value to migrants if they do not plan to return home and make use of it.
+Thus, while there is empirical support for the proposition that a bequest motive could hold even among a poor population, I cannot rule out the possibility that children compete for some other reward, such as affection or admiration from their parents, who may more readily acknowledge financial contributions if they are especially poor.